 Our policy is to seek to protect our proprietary position by, among other methods, filing U.S. and foreign patent applications related to our proprietary technology, inventions and improvements that are important to the development of our business.
 We also rely on our trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary position.
 We vigorously defend our intellectual property to preserve our rights and gain the benefit of our technological investments.
 Our business is not dependent, however, upon any single patent, trademark or contract.

-Alkindi Sprinkle is protected by four issued patents that extend to 2034.
-We intend to seek patent protection on our internally developed products as circumstances warrant and we have applied for trademark registration of the marks "Eton" and "Eton Pharmaceuticals" with the U.S. Patent and Trademark Office.
+ALKINDI SPRINKLE® is protected by three issued patents that extend to 2034.
+We intend to seek patent protection on our internally developed products as circumstances warrant.